 The Seattle Chinatown International District Preservation and Development Authority (SCIDpda) is a community development organization whose mission is to preserve, promote, and develop the Seattle Chinatown International District (CID) as a vibrant community and unique ethnic neighborhood.
-Formed by the community in 1975, SCIDpda works to revitalize and preserve the neighborhood by providing services in four areas: affordable housing and commercial property management, real estate development, culturally-relevant senior services through our Legacy House program, and community economic development and community engagement through our IDEA Space program.
+Formed by the community in 1975, SCIDpda works to revitalize and preserve the neighborhood by providing services in three areas: affordable housing and commercial property management, real estate development, and community economic development and community engagement.
 We have over a 40-year success record of increasing neighborhood sustainability through innovative programs and projects that balance development and preservation.

 As a neighborhood-based community developer, SCIDpda engages and mobilizes community members to develop collaborative solutions to meet neighborhood priorities–because a community’s strength comes from its members taking the initiative to shape its present and future.

 Cindy Ju, President, is currently a real estate professional with Hines focused on acquisitions and development.
 She is passionate about creating a positive impact on community economic outcomes and affordability via investing in urban development and real estate.
 She is an active member of the Young Leader’s Group within the Urban Land Institute (ULI) of Seattle.

 Previously, Cindy was an investor at Oaktree Capital Management, a leading global alternative asset management firm with expertise in credit strategies.
 There, she was a member of the U.S. High Yield Bonds Fund with $20 billion under management.
 Prior to that, Cindy worked as an investment banker at Houlihan Lokey, primarily focusing on restructuring transactions and corporate M&A. She dedicates her time to community and non-profit organizations, with prior experiences on the board of directors for Girls on the Run and mentoring with Minds Matter.